ilumary/taurus/README.md

 * Congestion control with loss detection and retransmissions

+## Testing

+Most of QUIC's key features in my implementation are split into logical domains, each in their own module.
+These include, but are not limited to, connection ids, socket io, streams, packet header functions, transport parameters, and flow control.
+Each functional module is tested extensively through unit tests to precisely comply with the standard.
+My implementation has reached a stage where I also require system/integration tests to validate the overall functionality.
+I am currently working on implementing these tests which poses some challenges.

 ## Extensions

 Once the basic QUIC spec is implemented and taurus fully complies with [RFC 9000](https://datatracker.ietf.org/doc/rfc9000), [RFC 9001](https://datatracker.ietf.org/doc/rfc9001), [RFC 9002](https://datatracker.ietf.org/doc/rfc9002), and [RFC 8999](https://datatracker.ietf.org/doc/rfc8999), the following extensions are planned: